 fbpx

-Treatment of Benign Paroxysmal Positional Vertigo (BPPV) in Toronto
+Physiotherapy For Benign Paroxysmal Positional Vertigo (BPPV) in Toronto

 Vertigo & dizziness symptoms commonly can be triggered by rolling over in bed, getting out of bed, and lifting head to look up or bending forward.
 BPPV or vertigo is a false sensation of movement caused by head or body movement.
 It feels like you or the objects around you are spinning or moving.
 It is important to understand that vertigo or dizziness is not a disorder or disease in itself.
 Instead, it is a symptom of an underlying condition.